Sinka de Sinka: Branches

 One of the oldest known members of this kin was the boyar Solomon Boila, who was born around the mid-15th century and established the Boila de Sinka branch, reconfirmed in their rights at the end of the 16th century.

 The other branches from Făgăraș Land, including Bârsan de Sinka, Bălan de Sinka and Stoia de Sinka, continued to maintain their properties in Șinca Veche in the 17th and 18th centuries, where they were reconfirmed in their rights, first in 1633, then in 1657 by Zsuzsanna Lorántffy, the Princess consort of Transylvania, and in 1689 by Michael Apafi, the Prince of Transylvania.
 After the formation of the Transylvanian Military Frontier (Siebenbürgische Militärgrenze) by the Habsburgs in 1762, some of their descendants converted to Greek-Catholicism and became part of the 11th Company of the 1st Romanian Border Guards Regiment until its dissolution in 1851.

 Among the descendants of Sinka boyars was also identified the Oltean de Sinka lineage, whose ancestor, Oltean de Sinka, served as the assessor of the boyar seat of Făgăraș (1511).
-Other members of this lineage include Ioan Olteanu, the bishop of Lugoj (1870-1873), bishop of Oradea (1873-1875), Ladislau Oltean, district-level official (praetor) in Hunyad County (1863) and Vasile Oltean, lawyer in Blaj.
+Other members of this lineage include Ioan Olteanu, (Fig. 3) the bishop of Lugoj (1870-1873), bishop of Oradea (1873-1875), Ladislau Oltean, district-level official (praetor) in Hunyad County (1863) and Vasile Oltean, lawyer in Blaj.